UbiquityDotNET/CSemVer.GitBuild/docfx/Attributions.md

       Copyright :copyright: 2020 Twitter, Inc and other contributors.
 The graphics are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 * MSBUILD task support from the [MSBUILD](https://github.com/dotnet/msbuild) project
+* [PolySharp](https://github.com/Sergio0694/PolySharp) To support poly-filling for down-level runtimes

+And, of course, the [SemVer](https://SemVer.org) and [CSemVer](https://csemver.org) specs as this project implements support for them.

 ### Non-Shipping
 While not included in the shipping packages the following components are used in producing this